 An English football ironman, a no-nonsense central defender whose remarkable longevity and loyalty saw him surpass a thousand professional appearances.

-Peter Clarke represents a dying breed in modern football: the one-club stalwart, except his story spans nearly a dozen of them.
-The central defender, known for his uncompromising style and leadership, began his career at Everton's academy but truly found his calling in the Football League's lower tiers.
-He became a symbol of reliability for clubs like Blackpool, Huddersfield Town, and Oldham Athletic, often wearing the captain's armband and marshaling defenses with old-school grit.
-Clarke's career is a testament to durability and professionalism, a slow burn of consistent performance that quietly accumulated into a monumental milestone: over 1,000 senior appearances.
-Even into his forties, he continues to play, bringing his vast experience to non-league sides, his love for the game undimmed.
+Peter Clarke has made over 1,000 senior appearances in English football, a milestone that spans nearly a dozen clubs.
+The central defender started at Everton's academy but found his calling in the Football League's lower tiers.
+He captained Blackpool, Huddersfield Town, and Oldham Athletic, marshaling defenses with old-school grit.
+Clarke's career is a testament to durability and professionalism, a slow burn of consistent performance.
+Even into his forties, he continues to play for non-league sides, his love for the game undimmed.

 1981–1996